Strengthening Capacity to Alleviate Poverty through Ecosystem Services (SCAPES): Putting methodological developments into practice

 Conventional decisions of public policy are taken without acknowledging the people-ecosystem linkages.
 This creates situations where the condition and the ability of ecosystems to deliver those services are affected adversely.

 The capacity of the decision makers to analyse the way choices made by society might impact the functioning of ecosystem is not adequate.
-One of the significant gaps in the capacity identified during Situation Analysis conducted for South Asia under ESPA is the ability to capture the benefits people derive from ecosystems.
-Since the prevailing market does not account the benefits, the decision making tool chooses to ignore the benefits of ecosystem services and the costs of ecosystem degradation.
+One of the significant gaps in the capacity identified during the ESPA Situation Analysis conducted for South Asia is the ability to capture the benefits people derive from ecosystems.
+Since the prevailing market does not account for the benefits, the decision making tool chooses to ignore the benefits of ecosystem services and the costs of ecosystem degradation.
 People depend on those services but the level of dependence is proportionately more for the poor than the rich.